libsdl-org/sdlwiki/SDL3/SDL_GamepadType.md

 simply most closely match that console's controllers (does it have A/B/X/Y buttons or X/O/Square/Triangle?
 Does it have a touchpad? etc).

-## (This is the documentation for SDL3, which is the current stable version.
-[SDL2](https://wiki.libsdl.org/SDL2/) was the previous version!)